Norwegian Wood

 the chilly streets of Shinjuku, thinking.

-When I tired of walking, I went to an all-night café and waited with a
+When I tired of walking, I went to an all-night café and waited with

 book and a cup of coffee for the morning trains to start.
-Before long,
+Before

 the place became crowded with people who, like me, were waiting for

 those first trains.
-A waiter came to ask me apologetically if I would
+A waiter came to ask me apologetically if I

 mind sharing my table.
 I said it would be all right.
-It didn't matter to
+It didn't

 me who sat across from me: I was just reading a book.